 Optional ROM bad checksum - The optional ROM apparently failed.
-Contact Dell

-A required .DLL file was not found - The program that you are trying to open is missing an essential file.
+Contact Dell (see Contacting Dell).
+A required .DLL file was not found.

+The program that you are trying to open is missing an essential file.
 Remove and then reinstall the program.

-- Click the Start button and click Control Panel.

-- Click Add or Remove Programs.
+1. Click Start→ Control Panel→ Add or Remove Programs

-- 3. Select the program you want to remove.

-- Click $\bf Remove$ or $\bf Change/Remove$ and follow the prompts on the screen.
+- 2. Select the program you want to remove. - 3.
+Click Remove or Change/Remove and follow the prompts on the screen. - 4.
 See the program documentation for installation instructions.